jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “Only as much as we can deduce.”
 “From his hat?”

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 102

 “Precisely.”
 “But you are joking.
 What can you gather from this old battered felt?”
 “Here is my lens.
 You know my methods.
 What can you gather yourself as to